Keenpoint/mongodb-sync-indexes/README.md

       - *dropIndex*: Before dropping an index.
       - *createdIndex*: When the index is successfully created.
       - *droppedIndex*: When the index is successfully dropped.
       - *done*: Fired at the end of execution.
-If a callback is provided in arguments, it is attached to this event.
+If a callback is provided in the arguments, it is attached to this event.

 # Examples